-Cast: Vita Smachelyuk, Gleb Kuchuk, Alena Mihulová, Claudia Dudová, Gabriela Míčová, Inna Zhulina, Igor Chmela, Viktor Zavadil Director: Michal Blaško Script: Jakub Medvecký DOP: Adam Mach Editor: Petr Hasalík Production Design: Stella Šonková Costumes: Erika Gadus Co-producers: Saar Yogev, Naomi Levari, Michael Reuter Producers: Jakub Viktorín, Pavla Janoušková Kubečková
+Cast: Vita Smachelyuk, Gleb Kuchuk, Alena Mihulová, Claudia Dudová, Gabriela Míčová, Inna Zhulina, Igor Chmela, Viktor Zavadil Director: Michal Blaško Script: Jakub Medvecký DOP: Adam Mach Editor: Petr Hasalík Production Design: Stella Šonková Costumes: Erika Gadus Make-up: Lenka Nosková Co-producers: Saar Yogev, Naomi Levari, Michael Reuter Producers: Jakub Viktorín, Pavla Janoušková Kubečková

-Pitching forum and co-production forums participation
+Pitching forums and co-production markets participation

 Cinéfondation – L’Atelier

 Karlovy Vary IFF 2021

 Works in Progress

 Both storylines, the mother-son storyline and the individual-society storyline, are intimately connected, constantly overlap and influence each other.
 By painting an emotional portrait of Irina, I wanted to expose the mid-Europe society for which she becomes a temporary mascot, until eventually ending up as its caricature.
 Manipulation as such is a kind of leitmotif of the entire story and has many layers during the narrative but everything starts with something childish, Igor’s story, that suddenly gives society a false reason to uncover all the hatred that is in there.
 Irina and Igor being Ukrainians, a part of minority that is most populated in Czech Republic and still not fully accepted, gave the main characters also different perspective and understanding.